B2ORG/T6-B2OP-PATCH/README.md

 .\data\scripts
 ```

-> [!Note]
+> [!WARNING]
 > Please do not use `fast_restart` on Redacted, as the patch will not load afterwards.
 It can also cause the game to just crash outright.

 ## Plutonium - Ancient (r353 and similar)

-**DISCLAIMER**
+To install, download `b2op-ancient.zip` from releases section, and inject it the same way as other patches for Ancient.
+Do note, zip contains a directory structure and filename that you're suppose to inject without changing it, so far people always injected files called `_clientids.gsc`, but in this case it would not work.

+> [!CAUTION]
-I have found a way of "fixing" the problem with network frame on Ancient Plutonium.
+> I have found a way of "fixing" the problem with network frame on Ancient Plutonium.
 In order to do that i need to ship B2OP for that launcher alongside existing 3arc code, which we obtained by decompiling game scripts.
 Because of it, they many not 100% reflect the proper game logic, we believe it's accurate but it's only as good as the decompiler.
 Because of that fact, **I CAN NOT** guarantee the game integrity to the extent i can do that with other versions of this patch, use at your own risk!

-**INSTALLATION**

-To install, download `b2op-ancient.zip` from releases section, and inject it the same way as other patches for Ancient.
-Do note, zip contains a directory structure and filename that you're suppose to inject without changing it, so far people always injected files called `_clientids.gsc`, but in this case it would not work.

-Another thing to note, if you ever tried to inject a patch into Ancient, you know it tends to fail at times.
-With this patch it fails more, it sometimes can take few minutes of attempts to successfully inject.
+> [!TIP]
+> Ancient Plutonium injection oftentimes fail, it can sometimes take multiple attempts to successfully inject.
+A good indicator is, after an injection try to open the console, if it opens the patch has been injected.

 # Patch checksum